 Flashing new firmware is usually straightforward and just requires deleting the current firmware and copying the new one instead.
 However, it is very important to carefully handle all issues that may arise during programming as this can lead to broken hardware (remember the case with the mp3 player at the beginning?).
 For example, if the device reboots while copying, internal memory will contain truncated binary, which may not start or can work with undefined behavior.

 In our implementations, we always try to foresee such issues and accompany the bootloader with additional safety features, like factory default firmware.
-In case of error, the bootloader can always roll back to factory binary if it can’t program or load existing firmware.
+In case of an error, the bootloader can always roll back to the factory binary if it can’t program or load existing firmware.
 When a firmware update is complete, the application code will always send an acknowledgment to the remote server to confirm that FOTA was successful or notify the user that some failure occurred.

 Summary

 During the development of electronic devices, you should always consider adding FOTA functionality to ensure device safety and flexibility.
-A firmware update option may seem redundant due to time and cost increase, but it will always pay off afterward during support and maintenance.
+A firmware update option may seem redundant due to time and cost increases, but it will always pay off afterward during support and maintenance.